-With that last point, many were done away with at the end of 2013, so make sure you take advantage of the potential savings.
+With that last point, many were done away with at the end of 2014, but some might still be available to use.
 Don’t miss this overlooked tax deduction, especially if it could improve your tax standing.

-I will give the disclaimer that your primary motivation for giving to charity really shouldn’t be to get the tax benefit, but to help others.
-That said, if you’re wanting to take one of these overlooked tax deductions be mindful that unless you itemize your taxes then you’re not able to claim charitable donations as deductions on your taxes.
+Giving to charity is important to help those in need.
+You also get a tax benefit, in many cases, from it.
+If you want to take one of these often-overlooked tax deductions be mindful that you must itemize your taxes.
+If you don’t itemize, then you’re typically not able to claim charitable donations as deductions on your taxes.

 Many think of charitable giving as simply taking a few things to the Goodwill.
-While that does qualify for a tax deduction, there are others that would fit in the commonly overlooked tax deductions category, such as: mileage driven in your Land Rover Freelander to drop off charitable items, meals, accommodations and travel (IF that takes you far from home) and parking costs if it takes you far from home.
+While that does qualify for a tax deduction, there are others that may fit in the commonly overlooked tax deductions category.

-The one thing I always struggled with was how to truly value donations, especially for donations to Goodwill.
-I found this handy little chart they provide which gives the amounts they value items at.
-So, make sure you value that sweatshirt at $5 as opposed to the $50 you’d like to.
+It’s always a challenge to know what to value donations to places like Goodwill.
+This handy little chart they provide gives the amounts they value items at.
+So, make sure you value that sweatshirt at $5 as opposed to the $50 you give it.

 Have you started preparing your taxes yet?
 What is another overlooked tax deduction that you can think of that would be helpful to know?

 I’m John Schmoll, a former stockbroker, MBA-grad, published finance writer, and founder of Frugal Rules.